 After the visit to the Church of St. John the Baptist take the time to walk a bit on the walls of Akko to Beit Elfarasha which is located in a magnificent renovated Ottoman house for an authentic Akko Arab cooking workshop.

-Beit Elfarasha (The Butterfly House) was founded by women, inspired by women, and for women.
-It is located in a picturesque alley in the heart of the old city of Akko, near the sea.
+Beit Elfarasha (The Butterfly House) was built by women, inspired by women, and for women.
+It is located in a picturesque alley in the heart of the Old City of Akko, near the sea.
+Authentic Akko cooking with local women.

 From here you can continue to Al Jazzar Mosque, the largest and most magnificent mosque in Akko.